willebra/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 # Domibus upgrade information
 ## Domibus 5.1.4 (from 5.1.3)
 - Marked 'mustUnderstand' attribute from Domibus MSH Default WS Plugin Stubs V2 webservicePlugin-header.xsd as deprecated.
 The attribute will be removed in 6.0
+- Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)

+    ### PULL only
+       - Update the roles in the pull processes to reflect the correct matching of From party role matches the initiatorRole and To party role matches the responderRole.
+If you are using the sample pModes, replace
+        <process name="tc2Process"
+        mep="oneway"
+        binding="pull"
+        initiatorRole="defaultInitiatorRole"
+        responderRole="defaultResponderRole">
+        with
+        <process name="tc2Process"
+        mep="oneway"
+        binding="pull"
+        initiatorRole="defaultResponderRole"
+        responderRole="defaultInitiatorRole">
+        A workaround for this change is to disable the roles validation by setting domibus.partyinfo.roles.validation.enabled=false in domibus.properties

     ### Tomcat only
-    - add values for quartz data source properties if defaults are not good
+     - Add values for quartz data source properties if defaults are not good
       #the name of the DataSource class provided by the JDBC driver
       domibus.quartz.datasource.driverClassName=com.mysql.cj.jdbc.Driver
       #the JDBC url for the DB